 - Be conscious of waves and swells.
 As you launch and land on a large body of water, the boat will lift and lower itself in the swells, which may not even be visible with the human eye.
 This effect may make it appear mistakenly as if the drone is drifting up and down in altitude when it is actually stable and it is the boat itself that is rising and falling.

 - Do store your drone away from the motor or engine room.
 Electromagnetic energy is emitted near the motor or engine room.
-This energy may be so severe that you have no choice but to go back to shore to re-calibrate the compass or IMU sensors.
+This energy may be so severe that it may cause a bad compass error that is difficult to fix.
+You have no choice in this case but to go back to shore to re-calibrate the compass or IMU sensors.

 - Stay within line of sight.
-There is nothing more bun-clenching than not knowing where your drone is when you are on a boat that is moving.
+There is nothing more bun-clenching than not knowing the location of your drone when you are on a boat that is moving.
 Trust me on this.
 At the very least, keep the buzzing sound within ear-range.